 Election Day Voting

-Election Day for the Georgia runoffs is January 5, 2021.
+Election Day for the Georgia midterm runoff is December 6, 2022.
 If you plan to vote on Election Day, you must vote in your specific precinct.

 We are working to register Georgians and get them to the polls, please join us in our efforts.